The Donkey King: Home media

-The Donkey King had a world television premiere on three days of Eid al-Fitr, in May 2020 on Geo Entertainment and Geo News.
+The Donkey King had a world television premiere on third day of Eid al-Fitr, in May 2020 on Geo Entertainment and Geo News.
 It was the most watched television premiere in Pakistan.

 Digital media

 On 23 June 2020, Janson Media released the trailer of The Donkey King where they told that it will be available for streaming on July 3; in UK, Canada and United States, the film is available to stream on Amazon Prime Video in English language.

 Controversy

 Prior to its release, a legal petition was made that demanded a ban on the film due to its title song making fun of the Raja caste.
 However, this was dismissed by the Islamabad High Court.
 Another political controversy involved the resemblance of the position of lead character to prime minister Imran Khan so as to mock the term of the Prime Minister and his government.
-Videos related to the film also appeared online, but Geo Films and Talisman Studios clarified them legally.
+Videos related to the film also appeared online, but Geo Films and Talisman Animation Studios clarified them legally.